ReconOS/reconos.github.io/gettingstarted/tutorial/index.md

 ---
 # Step By Step Guide for the Zynq
-To get started using ReconOS, this guide leads you through the first steps to setup your development environment using the sort demo as the example application.
-This guide includes detailed step by step instructions.
+To get started using ReconOS, this guide leads you through the first steps to setup your development environment.
+You will build the sort demo and execute it on your board by following the step by step instructions given.
+This guide includes the following
+steps:

+* Setup of the ReconOS Toolchain

+* Setup of Linux
+  * U-Boot
+  * Linux Kernel
+  * Root Filesystem

+* Setup of ReconOS
+  * Linux Module
+  * C Library

+* Build of the Demo
+  * Hardware Project
+  * Software Project
+  * Running the Demo

 ## Prerequisites